Ficool

 It was the truth.
 But not the whole of it.
 And she knew it.
 He could tell by the way her smile faded just a little at the corners.

-She let out a breath—not quite a sigh.
+She let out a breath, not quite a sigh.
 "I just… I think you're amazing, Professor.
 You help people.
 You see people.
 And I know you don't always let anyone return the favour, but—well—I'd like to.
 I want to be there for you too."

 Remus froze.

-Something in his chest pulled taut.
-Tight.
-Unbearable.
+Something in his chest pulled taut, tight, unbearable.

-He coughed, as if that might clear the sudden pressure in his throat.
-Or shake loose the foolish warmth blooming behind his ribs.
+He coughed, as if that might clear the sudden pressure in his throat or shake loose the foolish warmth blooming behind his ribs.

-Could someone like her—young, vibrant, filled to the brim with life—really see him?
+Did she mean it?
+Could someone like her, young, vibrant, filled to the brim with life, really see him?
 Him, with his tired bones and older eyes and an illness growing in the quiet of his skull?

 "Well," she said lightly, "first, I pass my exam."
 She shrugged one shoulder.
 "And then… I'll figure it out from there."

-She didn't fear the future.
+She did not fear the future.

-And he—tired, broken, and already halfway to goodbye—suddenly wanted one.
+And he, tired, broken, and already halfway to goodbye, suddenly wanted one.

 A dangerous thing.